-In this blog, Sobia takes an in depth look at the 13+ Harrow and Eton scholarship English, Maths and Science papers, and offer some useful tips to keep in mind.
+In this blog, Sobia takes an in-depth look at the 13+ Harrow and Eton scholarship papers in English, Maths and Science, and offers some useful tips to keep in mind.

-The Eton paper is 1hr and 35 mins long, with 60 marks for the comprehension section and 40 marks for the creative writing section.
+The Eton paper is 1hr and 30 mins long, with (usually) 60 marks for the comprehension section and 40 marks for the creative writing section, though marks have not always split this way and can vary.
 Remember, the comprehension section will entail you having to read the passages first.
-The Harrow paper is 1hr and 45 mins long, with 50 marks for each section.
+The Harrow paper is 1hr and 30 mins long, with 25 marks for each section.
 Make sure you look at the recommended allocation of time on each paper, and try to follow it closely!

 The 13+ Maths papers are challenging.
 Harrow has Maths papers I and II and Eton sets Maths papers A and B.

 Harrow Maths I is a 1hr and 30mins paper with around 7 to 8 multi-part questions which are actually fairly predictable in nature.
 They revolve around algebra and simultaneous equations, calculating percentage increase/decrease in amounts and sometimes constructing an equation along the way to work this out.
 Multi-step word problems are common, with multi-step currency conversions and area/perimeter of shapes when one is moulded into another (e.g. square to semi-circle, etc.)